Monthly Archives: January 2017

 The wild, intricately folded, twisted story begins after a heist goes wrong.
 Casey Stein, played by Hoult, finds himself running from a ruthless gang headed by mob boss Hagen, played by Hopkins.
 Now Casey has precious cargo that belongs to Hagen, who will stop at nothing to retrieve it.
 Left with no choice, Casey calls his former employer and drug smuggler Geran, played by Kingsley, to protect his long-time girlfriend Juliette, played by Jones, before Hagen gets his hands on her.
 Casey sets out on an adrenaline-fueled car chase on the German highways to save the love of his life before it’s too late.

+During the promotion and film release, some clips showed the intensity and craziness.
 After watching the trailer, I sense a twist in the story at the end.
 Don’t you?

 “Resident Evil: The Final Chapter”